ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 A criticism of this graph is that it's a little circular, in that I'm kind of implicitly saying that anything that can now be scaled is simple.
 Maybe so.
 But there are problems that don't scale even in theory, and there are also problems that have no current good solution at any scale, and the number one way to make a complex problem scale is to transform it into a simple problem.

-The amazing thing that you encounter in practice though is how much work there is still to be done right in the lower left-hand corner of this graph, and the tendency of organizations to take their easy problems and make them more complicated.
+The amazing thing that you encounter in practice though is how much work there is still to be done here in the lower left-hand corner of this graph, and the tendency of organizations to take their easy problems and make them more complicated.

 -----